lmcai/Sapria_genomics/phylogenetic_assessment_of_HGT/README.md

 Expand taxon sampling within Vitaceae to investigate former host association
 --------------------
 A total of 191 gene trees are classified as candidates for Vitatceae-associated HGT.
-We used BLAST to search for orthologous copies of these genes in the published transcriptomes from 18 Vitaceae species ([Wen et al. 2013](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0074394); [oneKP](https://github.com/ropensci/onekp)).
+We used BLAST to search for orthologous copies of these genes in the published transcriptomes from 18 Vitaceae species (15 species from [Wen et al. 2013](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0074394); 3 species from [oneKP](https://github.com/ropensci/onekp)).

 1. Five representative sequences were randomly chosen from each orthogroup to build BLAST database.
 This result in the fasta file `HGT_orthogroup_ref.fas`.
 2. We used cd-hit to remove redundant sequences with >99% similarity for each transcriptome